TPower2112/CISSP-Study-Guide/README.md

 - Studying time varies with each person, allow enough flexibility to provide breathing room, but enough rigidity to stay focus.
 - With scheduling the exam, you are committing your mind, body, and wallet to studying.

+## Visual Success
+- Each morning and evening I wrote, **I will pass the CISSP on my first try!**, ten times.
+- Visualization of success helps with motivation and staying positive when navigating through uncertainty.

 ## Study and Sit for an intro Cloud Certification Exam
 - By studying for and passing an introductory cloud exam, I was able to get into a studying mindset and gain confidence.
 - In addition, basic security principles are covered in the exam.